-According to the Hume-Rothery rules, if the difference in the atomic radius of two interacting elements is less than 15%, the possibility of forming a solid solution is more than forming intermetallic compounds.
-Based on the Hume-Rothery rules, iron, nickel, cobalt and chromium elements are preferably present as solid solutions in the structure.
+According to the Hume-Rothery rules, if the difference in the atomic radius of two interacting elements is less than 15%, the possibility of forming a solid solution is greater than forming intermetallic compounds.
+Based on the Hume-Rothery rules, iron, nickel, cobalt, and chromium elements are preferably present as solid solutions in the structure.
 Meanwhile, the affinity of boron with other elements, especially with chromium, is high.
 Therefore, the probability of forming boride compounds is higher than other compounds in the joint structure.
 One of the reasons for the lack of an athermal solidification zone can be attributed to the low heating rate of the furnace.
-Due to the low heating rate of the furnace and the increase in the time it takes for the furnace temperature to reach the temperature of the joining process, enough time is provided for the interdiffusion of the elements, and considering that boron has a high diffusion coefficient, it quickly diffused into the base material, so the amount of boron remaining at the joint was not enough to lead to the formation of compounds. boride Therefore, isothermal solidification is completed in lower times.
+Due to the low heating rate of the furnace and the increase in the time it takes for the furnace temperature to reach the temperature of the joining process, enough time is provided for the interdiffusion of the elements, and considering that boron has a high diffusion coefficient, it quickly diffused into the base material, so the amount of boron remaining at the joint was not enough to lead to the formation of boride compounds.
+Therefore, isothermal solidification is completed in lower times.

 SEM/EDS elemental analysis was used to investigate the elemental changes in the joint region and suggest the phases that were created as a result of the jointing process in the joint region.
-The result of SEM/EDS analysis of the isothermal solidification zone shown in Fig. 1 with the symbol A, is presented in Table 2.
-According to the amount of nickel in the isothermal solidification zone of the created joint using the BNi-2 interlayer, it can be said that this zone is rich of nickel element.
-Also, the richness of the isothermal solidification zone with the nickel element in Fig. 2, which is related to the linear elemental analysis of the path shown by the white line in Fig. 1, can be clearly seen.
-Also, other elements such as Si, W, Co and Cr are present in the isothermal solidification zone.
+The result of the SEM/EDS analysis of the isothermal solidification zone shown in Fig. 2 with the symbol A, is presented in Table 2.
+According to the amount of nickel in the isothermal solidification zone of the created joint using the BNi-2 interlayer, it can be said that this zone is rich in nickel elements.
+Also, the richness of the isothermal solidification zone with the nickel element in Fig. 3, which is related to the linear elemental analysis of the path shown by the white line in Fig. 2, can be clearly seen.
+Nickel diffused from the interlayer to the DAZ side of WC-Co and also into steel.
+Cobalt also diffused into steel after diffusing to interlayer.
+Also, other elements such as Fe, W, Co, and Cr are present in the isothermal solidification zone.
 A point that should be pointed out is that some of these elements were not present in the initial chemical composition of the interlayer.
 This means that these elements enter from the base materials to the molten interlayer and finally the isothermal solidification due to the interdiffusion phenomenon.
-By examining the distribution of the mentioned elements in the isothermal solidification zone (Fig. 3), it can be said that these elements are completely and uniformly distributed in this zone.
-Therefore, according to performed analyses and according microstructure images, it can be suggested that the only phase in the isothermal solidification zone is a nickel base solid solution (γ -NiSS).
-Other researchers also reported the formation of this phase in the isothermal solidification zone.
+By examining the distribution of the mentioned elements in the isothermal solidification zone (Fig. 4), it can be said that these elements are completely and uniformly distributed in this zone.
+Elements such as Fe and Co are present in the isothermal solidification zone so these elements were not present in the initial chemical composition of the interlayer.
+This means that these elements enter from the base materials to the molten interlayer.
+Therefore, according to performed analyses and according to the microstructure images, it can be suggested that the only phase in the isothermal solidification zone is a nickel base solid solution (γ-Ni S.S.).
+Other researchers have also reported the formation of this phase in the isothermal solidification zone.
 Pouranvari et al. [20] reported the formation of such a phase in the isothermal solidification zone in the TLP bonding process of Inconel 718 using the BNi-2 interlayer.
-Baharzadeh et al. [21] also stated that in the dissimilar joining of Inconel X-750 to dual-phase stainless steel using the BNi-3 interlayer, a nickel base solid solution was formed in the isothermal solidification zone.
+Baharzadeh et al. [21] also stated that in the dissimilar joining of Inconel X-750 to dual-phase stainless steel using a BNi-3 interlayer, a nickel base solid solution was formed in the isothermal solidification zone.